By: John Ricco, CAE

 1. Don’t worry about where you are; focus on where you’re going.

 One of the first things taught to inexperienced mountain bikers is to focus on what’s coming up ahead several yards ahead of the bike’s front tire.
-Too many novices look down at the terrain they are 01currently covering, leaving them unprepared for the obstacles ahead.
+Too many novices look down at the terrain they are currently covering, leaving them unprepared for the obstacles ahead.
 When looking further ahead, just beyond the front tire, the bike and rider become a cohesive unit, intuitively bounding over obstacles and keeping the bike on track.
 The same holds true in the business world.
 Be cognizant of the current state of your organization, but concentrate on what lies ahead — where you ultimately want to be.
 Focus on where you going.

 (Image courtesy of khunaspix / FreeDigitalPhotos.net)